 If you have an idea of what you might like to major in, you might select a learning community which focuses on that field and you’ll have the chance to find out if this is a career you’re interested in pursuing.

-You will take certain courses with the people in your learning community.
-These courses vary by learning community.
+Yes.
+You will take each of the associated courses with people in your learning community.
+The courses vary by learning community.
 Learning communities also leave room for you to take additional classes during your first semester.
 You’ll select these classes when you meet with your academic advisor during your SLU 101 visit.
 If you have prior credit for a course or the course does not fit your major academic course plan, you can request an exemption from a Learning Community course.

 For all learning communities except Micah and Honors, you do not need to fill out an application outside of the appropriate information on the housing contract.